后港 | ஹவ்காங்

 |Opening||20 Jun 2003 (NEL)

 Hougang MRT Station (NE14) is an underground station along the North East Line (NEL), located within the Hougang Central planning subzone.
 The station sits underneath Hougang Central Bus Interchange, serving the town centre and surrounding HDB flats and shopping centres.

-This train station is affected by North East Line Early Closure (Serangoon – Punggol) on Selected Fridays & Saturdays from 4 January 2019 to 2 March 2019.
+This train station is affected by North East Line Early Closure (Serangoon – Punggol) on Fridays & Saturdays in July 2019.
 Click here for more details.

 Hougang is the romanized version of Au-kang, which meant name “river end” in Hokkien and Teochew, in reference to the area located upstream of the Sungei Serangoon river.
 The station serves the town centre area, including the Hougang Mall, nearby community amenities, and large numbers of residential developments.
 Bus services are offered from the Hougang Central Bus Interchange, connecting to other parts of the estate.

 By 2029, Hougang station will be an interchange station with the Cross Island Line (CRL), with the station code NE14CR8.

 |B1||Concourse||Faregates, Ticketing machines, Passenger Service Centre|